 "Vaccine is not being wasted in the county, and all the doses coming to the county are going into people's arms," Boulder County Public Health said.

-The county is encouraging eligible residents to sign up for an appointment through their healthcare providers (while noting appointments are likely full).
+The county is encouraging eligible residents to sign up for an appointment through their healthcare providers.
 Instructions and links for doing so are here.
 Educators and school staff should contact their schools and/or district; childcare workers should contact their program directors.